Jose Cuervo: Honors and awards

-Volleyball
+Sports Partnerships

 In 1979, Jose Cuervo became beach volleyball's first major sponsor.
 After the Association of Volleyball Professionals (AVP) tour folded in 2010, the Jose Cuervo Pro Beach Volleyball Series was launched in 2011 by IMG and USA Volleyball with three events across the US, and upped the number to seven in 2012.
 With the return of the AVP tour in 2013, the Cuervo Series was not continued.

+In 2026, NASCAR announced a multiple-year partnership with Cuervo.
+NASCAR named Cuervo "the Official Tequila of NASCAR, the Official Margarita of NASCAR and an Official Partner of NASCAR beginning in the 2026 season."

+Since 2021, Cuervo has also partnered with the UFC as the Official Tequila Partner.

 In popular culture

 Cuervo Gold is referred to in Steely Dan's song "Hey Nineteen", on their album Gaucho, released in 1980.
 The lyric is, "The Cuervo Gold / The fine Colombian / Make tonight a wonderful thing."

 In 1978, after a stint as a poster girl for Jose Cuervo Tequila, Cindy Jordan wrote a country song titled "Jose Cuervo", the first song she ever wrote.
 The song references the tequila in the lyrics, "Jose Cuervo, you are a friend of mine."
 Recorded by Shelly West in 1983, it was named Billboard magazine's 1983 Country Song of the Year after reaching number 1 on the Billboard country songs chart.

 The song "Ten Rounds with Jose Cuervo" by country music artist Tracy Byrd documents a man's night drinking Cuervo after his girlfriend breaks up with him.
 It reached number 1 on the Billboard country songs chart in 2002.
 Other country songs that mention the liquor are "The Dope Smokin' Song" by Hank Flamingo and "Drink Canada Dry" by David Allan Coe.

 In the 2004 MMORPG game World of Warcraft, there are some items referencing Jose Cuervo, like "Cuergo's Gold" and "Hozen Cuervo".

 In Carrie Underwood's 2008 song Last Name describing a woman meeting a man at a club and later eloping with him in Las Vegas after having had too much to drink that night, Cuervo tequila is referenced in the line "So I'll blame it on the Cuervo".

 Cuervo Silver is shown to be enjoyed on multiple occasions on the Showtime series Dexter (2006–13).

 A moody 2013 ad campaign for Cuervo Especial starred actor Kiefer Sutherland.

-Beyoncé references Jose Cuervo on her 2016 song "Formation", from her album Lemonade, with the line, "I twirl on my haters, albino alligators / El Camino with the seat low, sippin’ Cuervo with no chaser."
+Beyoncé references Jose Cuervo on her 2016 song "Formation", from her album Lemonade, with the line, "I twirl on my haters, albino alligators / El Camino with the seat low, sippin' Cuervo with no chaser."

+Cuervo has used Agave Stalks to recycle and make surfboards.
+Surfboards made out of agave wood were introduced at the Cuervo Surf Classic 2020.